Also Known as Gajar, Gajjar

 Diagonally cut carrot

 To get diagonally cut carrots, first place a peeled and clean carrot on a chopping board.
 Cut and discard the corners and using a sharp knife and then cut the carrot into 2 halves vertically.
-Place one half on a chopping board and using a sharp knife, make series of diagonal cuts so as to get diagonal slices of carrots.
+Place one half on a chopping board and using a sharp knife, make series of vertical cuts.
 You can cut into thick or thin slices as per the recipe requirement.

 Carrots can be grated by a hand grater or a food processor.
 To grate the carrots with hand, peel them using a peeler.
 Hold the grater in one hand and the carrot in the other hand.
 Now place the carrot on the blade (of desired thickness of the holes) and push it downwards using the force of your hands to get grated strands of carrots.
 Be careful to keep hands and fingers away from the grater.
 Throw the end of carrot away when it cannot be held on to securely while grating.
 Grated carrots add colour, flavour, and nutrition to the food it is added to.
 They are used in salads, soups, sauces, and baked dishes.